Sue Thomas: F.B.Eye: Sue Thomas

-Sue Thomas (played by Deanne Bray) is a young, deaf woman who, like the real Sue Thomas, is able to communicate in both English and American Sign Language.
-Instead of attending a school for the deaf, Thomas learned to live in the hearing world, took speech lessons, and is able to vocalize her words to talk to people who are not deaf.
-She lip-reads to catch the other side of the conversation.
+Sue Thomas (played by Deanne Bray) is a young deaf woman who, like the real Sue Thomas, is able to communicate in both English and American Sign Language.
+Instead of attending a school for the deaf, Thomas was immersed in the hearing world.
+She took speech lessons, and she is able to vocalize her words to talk to people who are not deaf.
+She lip-reads to understand the other side of the conversation.
 The fictional representation of Sue Thomas has a college degree from Springfield College in Springfield, Massachusetts.

-In the pilot episode, Sue Thomas lands a position at FBI headquarters in Washington, D.C., and drives there on her own from her home in Ohio.
-On the way, she picks up her first hearing dog, a Golden Retriever named Levi.
+In the pilot episode, Thomas lands a position at FBI headquarters in Washington, D.C.
+She drives there from her home in Ohio.
+On the way, she picks up her first hearing dog, a Golden Retriever, Levi.
 The fictional Levi was abused by his former owners.
-Sue Thomas says she knows what it is like to be rejected, so selects him from the hearing dog training program, and trusts him to do his job.
-She talks to Levi all the time.
-Levi was played by two dogs in the show, and was named after one of the hearing dogs of the real Sue Thomas.
-The real Sue Thomas appeared in two episodes of the series playing an actress named Deanne Bray (the name of the actress who portrays her).
+Thomas says she knows what it is like to be rejected, so selects him from the hearing dog training program and trusts him to do his job.
+She talks to Levi frequently.
+Levi was played by two dogs in the show and was named after one of the hearing dogs of the real Sue Thomas.
 The two golden retrievers that played Levi in the series were trained by Sherri Davis, who also trained the German Shepherd dogs that played Rex in the Canadian series Hudson & Rex that began airing in 2019.

+The real Sue Thomas appeared in two episodes of the series, playing an actress, Deanne Bray (the name of the actress who portrays her).